pgf96/Minesweeper/README.md

-# Title: Minesweeper   return
+# Minesweeper
-logic-based game where the user tries to reveal the safe squares while avoiding randomly placed mines.   return return
+>  logic-based game where the user tries to reveal the safe squares while avoiding randomly placed mines.

+## Description
 By default, the game starts on easy mode.
-After the first game is completed, the user will be prompted to either try again or select a difficulty.   return easy   (10 x 10 | 10 bombs)   return medium (16 x 16 | 40 bombs)   return hard   (21 x 21 | 40 bombs)   return
+After the first game is completed, the user will be prompted to either try again or select a difficulty.

-☐ Screenshot(s): Images of your actual game
+easy   (10 x 10 | 10 bombs)
+medium (16 x 16 | 40 bombs)
+hard   (21 x 21 | 40 bombs)

 ![](/images/easy.jpg)
 ![](/images/hard.jpg)

-☐ Technologies Used: List of the technologies used, e.g., JavaScript, HTML, CSS...

-☐ Getting Started: In this section include the link to your deployed game and any instructions you deem important.

-☐ Next Steps: Planned future enhancements (icebox items).

-Note: Don't underestimate the value of a well crafted README.md.
-The README.md introduces your project to prospective employers and forms their first impression of your work!

-☐ Frequent commits dating back to the very beginning of the project.
-Never delete you repo to "start over".
-Commit messages should be in the present tense, e.g., "Style game board" instead of "Styled game board".
-Be sure to create the repo on your personal GitHub account and ensure that it is "public".
+## Built with
+JavaScripts, HTML, css

+## Getting Started
+Open the link in Google Chrome.
+[Minesweeper]([https://duckduckgo.com](https://pgf96.github.io/Minesweeper/)).

+## Next Steps
+☐ add a custoomizable difficulty setting where the user can select the grid size and number of bombs ☐ Create an AI in python to play minesweeper
+☐ Implement user profiles to save game data historry